jamilditter/weather_jamil/README.md

 # Project Title (This is a template README.md file that you can adapt to your project)

-> A brief description of what the project does and its purpose.
+> This project wants to compare the city of Portland, OR, and the city of Seattle, WA, and see which has more average rainfall.

 ---